Shimano Road Bike Brakes

 Shimano Deore M6000 Disc Brake

 You don’t have to spend more than a hundred bucks to get an excellent hydraulic disc brake for your bike.
-Indeed, the Shimano Deore M6000 disc brake has been the brake of choice for many on our team, not least because of its reliability, ease of use, and power—which have all been put into a ridiculously affordable package.
+Indeed, the Shimano Deore M6000 disc brake has been a reliable workhorse for many riders, not least because of its reliability, ease of use, and power—which have all been put into a ridiculously affordable package.

 Although the rotor and adapter have to be purchased separately (as with most disc brakes), the Shimano Deore is still a steal if you ask us, because you’re getting premium performance for a budget-friendly price.